Reduce, Reuse, Recycle

-Recycling Curbside recycling - Single stream recycling was instituted May, 2013 for residential customers.
+Curbside recycling - Single stream recycling was instituted May, 2013 for residential customers.
 The recycling carts are green with yellow lids.
-Recycling days are Wednesday along with Yard Waste pick up; two seperate trucks will be used to pick up recycling and yard waste.
+Recycling days are Wednesday along with Yard Waste pick up; two separate trucks will be used to pick up recycling and yard waste.
+At this time, the City does not pick up glass or plastic bags as part of the recycling program.

 Compacting Stations - Solar-powered stations that can accommodate bottles, cans and paper recyclables on one side, as well as non-recyclable waste on the other have been placed in the downtown area.
 Because of the compacting mechanism, the stations hold 5 times the amount of waste as a normal trash can.
 The units are made in the USA, constructed of recycled aluminum and recycled plastic.
 Protective hockey glass covers the solar collectors and the internal workings powered by a motorcycle battery and a Harley Davidson chain.

-Reclaiming & Monitoring Water By far the largest financial undertaking in the City's history was the upgrade of the Wastewater Treatment Plant, allowing transmission of reclaimed water.
-The upgraded facility, renamed Water Reclamation Facility to better describe its increased function, can transform 1.0 million gallons of wastewater each day to a product suitable for irrigation purposes.
+By far the largest financial undertaking in the City's history was the upgrade of the Wastewater Treatment Plant, allowing transmission of reclaimed water.
+The upgraded facility, renamed Water Reclamation Facility to better describe its increased function, can transform 1.5 million gallons of wastewater each day to a product suitable for irrigation purposes.
 A 3.1 mile transmission line delivers the end product to the Inverness Golf & Country Club, thereby lessening the dependence on fresh water wells for irrigation.

 Irrigation Audits - City irrigation systems are monitored regularly for leaks, as well as verifying irrigation time is adequate, yet not extensive, for existing landscape.
 While performing the audit, rain sensors are checked to ensure they are functioning properly.